ViniciusPeixoto/psys/README.md

 You'll need at least this first admin user to start all other API resources.

+Collect the standard static files from Django/Django Rest Framework by running the command:
+> \> python manage.py collectstatic

 The `pypoetry.toml` file sets up some aliases using [Taskipy](pypi.org/project/taskipy).

-to run all tests, use the command:
+To run all tests, use the command:
 > \> task test

 After ensuring everything works, you can run the API using: